 - Work line by line.
 After you’ve got the draft into the shape that you want it, take a closer look at the language on a line-by-line basis.
 This is called a line edit.
 In addition to catching typos and spelling errors, line editing can usually get rid of at least 10 percent of your writing by simply trimming your sentences and ditching unnecessary words.
 Pay special attention to passive voice and switch it for the active voice to make your writing more efficient.

 - Think in terms of chapters.
 Ask yourself, “What did I accomplish in this chapter?”
 Write a short answer for each chapter and create an outline-type overview of the whole novel.
 This is a good place to notice if a chapter is too busy (maybe it’s trying to do too many things at once and needs to be broken up) or too dull (in which case it may need to be cut, or shortened, or mixed into another chapter).
 Doing an edit like this will help you control the pacing of your story.
 And don’t forget: Some chapters exist to set up the following chapters, which in itself is a valid objective.

 - Come back with fresh eyes.
 Once you’re done with your edit, take a break.
 Put the manuscript on a shelf for a few weeks or months.
 When you return to it, you’ll bring a fresh perspective to the editing process that will help you enormously in any future editing.

 - Don’t overdo it.
 A great editor doesn’t try to make everything perfect.
 Over-editing your novel can crush your original inspiration and damage the good work you’ve done.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the Masterclass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including David Baldacci, Neil Gaiman, Joyce Carol Oates, Dan Brown, Margaret Atwood, David Sedaris, and more.